 Remember this is essentially lots of dried fruit and nuts bound together with a small amount of flour and egg and consequently takes a great deal longer to cook than conventional cakes.
 Times can also vary significantly from oven to oven.
 The only true way to know they are baked is to insert a skewer in to the middle of the cake.
 Only when it comes out clean is the cake cooked.
 This is why fruit cakes are often double wrapped to allow them to cook properly.
 It is important to do this if you want a decent cake.
 If you want to see how to properly line cake tins look here where I have written an information sheet.
 Just don’t underestimate how long it can take to line 12 mini tins.
 Put it this way, it took me an hour just to line and fill 6 tins.

 There is an ulterior motive for me making the cakes now.
 I’m intending on decorating each of the cakes using a different method because I’m teaching an evening class in cake decorating in December.
 It also means they can be given away as gifts.
 During the following months I will post more blogs showing the different decorating techniques.

-2) Line a tall cake tin: Lightly grease base and sides.
+- Line the cake tins: Lightly grease base and sides.
 Line sides with a double thickness of baking parchment that stands 5cm above tin.
 Make 1 cm cuts at base to help it lie flat.
 Line base with double layer of parchment.
-Look here for more detailed instructions.